CClar/WriteRight/README.md

 Victory screen

+Start game menu

+Change sprite direction based on which side of screen it spawns on

+## Extra

+Check words to make sure they only have normal letters else skip

 Change spawns to only sppear near left and right side, not top and bottom (too close)

-Change sprite direction based on which side of screen it spawns on

-Start game menu